Origins, Prophesies and the

 Goddess Hariti-Maitreya

-The "Laughing Hotei Buddha",
+The "Laughing Hotei - Mi-Le or Maitreya -

-which in Chinese mythology symbolizes the "Yüanbao"
+egg, which in Chinese mythology symbolizes the "Yüanbao" or Original Treasure,

-Buddha.
-A clear example how feminine myths were changed into masculine ones!
-As is often
+Hotei (Maitreya) Buddha.
+A clear example how feminine myths were changed into masculine

-the case, male redefinitions upgraded his status: from servant to being "a
+ones!
+As is often the case, male redefinitions upgraded his status: from servant to being

-could very well mean "servant of the Mother", from Maitri or Matri
+situation.
+It could very well mean "servant of the Mother", from Maitri or Matri

 ("Mother").
 Hotei's appearence clearly shows feminine traits.
 He therefore can